Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ## 8. Promotions
 ### Insight
-early carrier Employees (0-5) were more likely to leave the company indicating limitd carrrer growth for early carrier employees.
+early carrier Employees (0-5) were more likely to leave the company, indicating limited career growth for early carrier employees.

 ### Recommendation
 - Implement timely promotion policy for this group